Debug failures via MCP #

 - Opens the run in the operator UI via

-litmus_open(type="run", id="a4f8b201")(returns the URL — paste it into a browser), or - Drops to a parquet query (the assistant can call out to a shell) for programmatic comparison
+litmus_open(type="run", id="a4f8b201")(returns the URL — paste it into a browser), or - Queries the measurements directly with a parquet / DuckDB query

 For a programmatic measurement diff across runs, see the Compare two runs recipe — that walks the DuckDB join you'd run.